 - France, which has many littoral islands in the region, also looked for partnerships in the region to counter the volatile rise of China.

-- Prime Minister Modi visited France in 2017 and met President Emmanuel Macron and reiterated strong commitment to further strengthen the India-France strategic partnership.
+- Prime Minister Modi visited France in 2017 and met President Emmanuel Macron and reiterated a strong commitment to further strengthen the India-France strategic partnership.
 Prime Minister Modi declared India’s unflinching commitment to the Paris Accord.
-This regional dimension of strategic relation was complemented by other initiatives like ISA.
+This regional dimension of strategic relations was complemented by other initiatives like ISA.
 Amidst this background, Emmanuel Macron visited India in 2018.

 India- France: Defence Cooperation